5.4 Other Payment Methodologies

 Dedicated Fee Schedules

-- Ambulatory Surgical Center (ASC) payment — ASCs are paid from the ASC fee schedule, which is largely derived from OPPS APC relative weights but uses its own conversion factor.
+- Ambulatory Surgical Center (ASC) — paid from the ASC fee schedule, largely derived from OPPS APC relative weights but using its own conversion factor.

-- Durable Medical Equipment (DME) — paid from the DMEPOS fee schedule; many items use competitive-bidding pricing.
+- Durable Medical Equipment (DME) — paid from the DMEPOS fee schedule; many items use competitive-bidding pricing and require the DME MAC, not the local Part B MAC.

 Post-Acute Patient-Driven Models

-Post-acute care moved to patient-driven systems that pay based on clinical characteristics rather than therapy minutes:
+Post-acute care moved to patient-driven systems that pay on clinical characteristics rather than therapy minutes:

 | Setting | Payment Model | Basis |